 As Syed notes, "platforms are designed for fast, frictionless sharing."
-12 Frictionless sharing, as Syed notes, accelerates the amplification cycle and aids in maximum persuasion.
-Syed continues stating that
+Frictionless sharing, as Syed notes, accelerates the amplification cycle and aids in maximum persuasion.
+Syed continues stating that memes are a convenient way to package this information for distribution: they are easily digestible, nuance-free, scroll-friendly, and replete with community-reinforcing inside jokes.

-Syed also notes that, automation software, called "bots," are credited with circulating misinformation, because of how well they can trick algorithmic filters by exaggerating a story's importance.14
+Syed also notes that, automation software, called "bots," are credited with circulating misinformation, because of how well they can trick algorithmic filters by exaggerating a story's importance.